Visitation

 Her influence will live on in the countless happy memories she created for all those who knew her.
 Her family and loved ones hope to be able to carry on even a fraction of her immense spirit and aspire to move through every day with the same compassion for themselves and others that Alex exemplified.

-A memorial service will be held at 11AM on Friday, September 26, 2025 at Grace Church, 802 Broadway, New York, followed by a visitation at Greenwich Village Funeral Home at 199 Bleeker Street from 1PM to 4PM.
+A memorial service will be held at 11AM on Friday, September 26, 2025 at Grace Church, 802 Broadway, New York, followed by a visitation at Greenwich Village Funeral Home at 199 Bleecker Street from 1PM to 4PM.
 Alex’s family will host a celebration of life in Alex’s honor in Vermont in the coming months.

 In lieu of flowers, donations may be made to the Kellogg-Hubbard Public Library in Montpelier or the Washington County Family Center.
 The family will also collect gently used, light-hearted novels for a donation in her name.
 A box will be available at the funeral home.